govau/cga-docs/docs/usage/operationalisation_checklist.md

 **Assessment criteria:** onboarding and continued **DSS Criteria:** 4, 9, 10

-During a transition project it is common to move from a private beta phase to a limited public beta.
+When building a digital service it is common to move from a private beta phase to a limited public beta.

 - If you plan to restrict access to your application during your public beta, who should have access to your application?
 - How will you grant them access?